 A small business credit card can be one of the most valuable tools your company has.
-A good small business credit card can be a secure and convenient method of payment while offering time saving expense tracking and reporting capabilities.
+A good small business credit card can be a secure and convenient method of payment while offering time-saving expense tracking and reporting capabilities.
 Beyond these features, you can also use your small business credit card to earn valuable rewards.
-But to get the most out of your small business cards, you need to know the best ways to earn, and spend your rewards.
+But to get the most out of your small business cards, you need to know the best ways to earn and spend your rewards.

 Deciding What Kind of Rewards to Earn

 The first step towards using a small business credit card to earn rewards is figuring out what kind of rewards you should earn.
-The basic choices include cash back, travel rewards from your credit card or frequent flyer miles.
+The basic choices include cash back, travel rewards from your credit card, or frequent flyer miles.
 Cash back is the simplest and most flexible option, but it isn’t always the most valuable.
 For example, instead of earning $2,000 in cash back, it can sometimes be possible to earn enough rewards points or miles for a business class ticket overseas with the same amount of spending.
 And if you value this business class ticket at $4,000, then the reward will be worth twice as much to you as cash back you could have earned.

 Recommended: Read our guide, How to Choose a Small Business Credit Card for Cash Back Rewards for more information.

 If you choose to earn travel rewards instead of cash back, there are two types of cards you can go with.
 Some small business travel rewards credit cards offer points in rewards program run by the card issuer, such as American Express Membership Rewards or Chase Ultimate Rewards.
 Others are cobranded with airlines to offer frequent flyer miles.
 In general, you’ll find that credit card reward programs are more flexible, and can offer you the opportunity to transfer your rewards to airline miles or hotel points when you find the best deals on an award.
-On the other hand, the cards that offer airline miles will also offer valuable travel benefits such as a free checked bag, priority boarding and discounts on in-flight purchases.
+On the other hand, the cards that offer airline miles will also offer valuable travel benefits such as a free checked bag, priority boarding, and discounts on in-flight purchases.

 Earning the Most Possible Rewards

 Once you’ve selected a small business credit card that offers you the most valuable rewards and benefits for your spending, you need to take steps to maximize the rewards that you’re earning.
 First, you’ll want to order additional cards for employee authorized cardholders.
-Any spending on those cards will earn rewards that can only redeemed by the primary account holder, which is typically the business owner.
+Any spending on those cards will earn rewards that can only be redeemed by the primary account holder, which is typically the business owner.

 Next, you and your employees need to be instructed that the credit card is the primary method of payment for accounts payable and other expenses.
 Employees should always contact billers to see if a credit card is accepted before using any additional method of payment.
 However, it’s critical that billers be asked if they are imposing any credit card surcharges before authorizing payment.
 For example, many utilities and insurance companies will accept credit cards for payment, but only upon request.

-Unfortunately, many companies will impose a 3% or higher surcharge when using a credit, negating the value of the rewards received.
+Unfortunately, many companies will impose a 3% or higher surcharge when using credit, negating the value of the rewards received.
 If a biller imposes a surcharge, then you should instruct employees to use an alternate method of payment.
 Nevertheless, it could be worthwhile to pay a nominal surcharge for credit card use.
 For instance, a utility might impose a $10 charge on credit card transactions, but depending on the size of the bill, it could amount to less than the value of the rewards received.
 With a cash back card, it’s easy to determine if the fee exceeds the value of the rewards received.
 But if your small business credit card offers you airline miles or other travel rewards, then you need to place a value on it for the purpose of deciding if a credit card surcharge is worth paying.
-In general, you could reasonable value airline miles at about 1.5 cents each, and choose an alternate method of payment if the surcharge is above 1.5% you are only earning one mile per dollar spent.
+In general, you could reasonably value airline miles at about 1.5 cents each, and choose an alternate method of payment if the surcharge is above 1.5% you are only earning one mile per dollar spent.

 Recommended: Read about the 7 Fees and Charges to Avoid with Small Business Credit Cards so that you can get the most out of your rewards.